viperleed/viperleed/doc/content/basics/tensor_leed.rst

 a modified random-sampling strategy with a down-step criterion as described by :cite:t:`kottckeNewApproachAutomated1997`.
-The optimization is performed in parallel for a set of individuals (i.e., independent parameter combinations), defined in ViPErLEED by the :ref:`SEARCH_POPULATION<searchpop>` parameter.
-The initial configurations for the optimization are defined by :ref:`SEARCH_START<searchstart>`.
+The optimization is performed in parallel for a set of individuals (i.e., independent parameter combinations), defined in ViPErLEED by the :ref:`searchpop` parameter.
+The initial configurations for the optimization are defined by :ref:`searchstart`.

 For each search step (called "generation", based on the terminology of genetic algorithms), a new grid point in the parameter space is selected *randomly*,